serhii-untilov/Payroll-SMB/README.md

 # Payroll SMB

-- The Payroll SMB application provides a solution for employers and employees to calculate salaries and taxes based on the laws of the chosen country
+The Payroll SMB application provides a solution for employers and employees to calculate salaries and taxes based on the laws of the chosen country
-- Nest React application inside the Turbo mono-repository

 ## Key features